Shoaibaa01/HTML-CSS-FIGMA-Projects/README.md

 Hey, I’m **Shoaib Abdul Aleem**, and this repository is where I’m learning and experimenting with **HTML, CSS, and Figma**.
 No JavaScript, no fancy frameworks—just the basics, done well (hopefully).

-I’m starting from scratch, building **10 to 20 projects** to get comfortable with web design and styling.
+I’m starting from scratch, building **5 to 10 projects** to get comfortable with web dev and styling.
 It’s my way of practicing, improving, and figuring things out as I go.
 Once I’ve got a solid grasp, I’ll move on to **JavaScript** and start adding interactivity.

 For now, it’s just HTML, CSS, and a lot of trial and error.
 Let’s see how this goes. 🚀